nikomatsakis/rust-name-resolution-algorithm/README.md

 expansion to proceed.
 But I have to think about it a bit.
 It also seems like "well, if you can write that, can we incorporate it into the algorithm?"

+My rough intution for how this would work is that once a fixed point is reached, we would start expanding globs, but if a macro should shadow one of those globs, we'd report the error to the user as a kind of "causality violation".
+Have to think about how to handle that.